-After hearing the ideas and opinions of more than 730 Minnesota residents from 12 cities, the League has published a report of findings from last year’s Community Conversations that were held as part of the “Cities, Services, and Funding: Broader Thinking, Better Solutions” initiative.
+After hearing the ideas and opinions of more than 730 Minnesota residents from 12 cities, the League published a report of findings from the Community Conversations that were held in 2011 as part of the “Cities, Services, and Funding” initiative.

 About the Community Conversations